andrejfsantos4/BoxED/README.md

 For a detailed overview of the contents of the dataset, collection procedure or purpose, please refer to [this thesisLINK]().

 Alternatively, for a shorter overview refer to Section III of this [this article](https://arxiv.org/abs/2210.01645).

+## Environment Details
+A minimalistic version of the Unity environment used to collect BoxED is available [here](https://github.com/andrejfsantos4/BoxED_Environment).
+It only contains the main components (objects, gripper, table, etc).